mysterious-ranger301/py-jeopardy/README.md

 # py-jeopardy
 A fully customizeable Jeopardy game made with Python and PyQt5!

-Last update: 2022/03/27 (YYYY-MM-DD)
+Last update: 2022/03/28 (YYYY-MM-DD)

-# What's new in update 22.03.27
+# What's new in update 22.03.28

- - Added Final Question
+ - Added save system (automatically saves when you close unfinished game)
- - Added ending
+ - Added ending (last update actually)
- - Code is even messier, but it works!
+ - Remade configuration system (it's 2 files now instead of 6 or something)

 # Setup
 I assume you have Python installed, but if not, go to https://python.org and download Python.